WebsiteBeaver/simple-webrtc-video-chat-using-firebase/README.md

 # Simple WebRTC Video Chat Using Firebase

 This is a 1-to-1 video chat using WebRTC and Firebase as the signaling server.
-You can use socket.io for your signaling server instead of Firebase.
+You can use socket.io for your signaling server instead of Firebase, but this uses Firebase to keep things simple.
+If you've never used WebRTC, this is the perfect repo for you to learn the basics.

 ## Getting Started

 Create a Firebase account, and replace these credentials with your credentials.
+Be sure to make it readable and writable to the world as explained in the [tutorial](https://websitebeaver.com/insanely-simple-webrtc-video-chat-using-firebase-with-codepen-demo).
+These credentials are found in [js/script.js](https://github.com/WebsiteBeaver/simple-webrtc-video-chat-using-firebase/blob/master/js/script.js)

 ```
 var config = {